yoctoproject/poky/documentation/dev-manual/dev-manual-start.rst

 ***********************************

 This chapter provides guidance on how to prepare to use the Yocto Project.
-You can learn about creating a team environment that develops using the Yocto Project, how to set up a `build host <&YOCTO_DOCS_REF_URL;#hardware-build-system-term>`__, how to locate Yocto Project source repositories, and how to create local Git repositories.
+You can learn about creating a team environment to develop using the Yocto Project, how to set up a :ref:`build host <dev-manual/dev-manual-start:preparing the build host>`, how to locate Yocto Project source repositories, and how to create local Git repositories.